Scillman/mc-version-files/README.md

-# mc-version-files
+# Description
-Version files for minecraft mods.
+Version files to assist in compiling minecraft fabric mods.